 The good news is that it absolutely can be!
 With our private car service and bespoke itineraries, you won't need to rush through the heat or navigate crowded public transport.
 Your personal travel consultant will carefully plan each day to ensure you stay comfortable and relaxed, allowing you to enjoy the moments that matter most to you.

 If you're looking for crisp mountain air and peaceful, car-free walking trails, you might enjoy heading into the Japanese Alps in Nagano.
-Kamikochi, located at an altitude of 1,500 metres, is the perfect place to enjoy a gentle stroll at your own pace.
+Kamikochi, at an altitude of 1,500 metres, is the perfect place for a gentle stroll at your own pace.

 Alternatively, you might love the charm of Hokkaido's Furano, where rolling lavender fields come into full bloom in July.
 The cool evenings here encourage you to relax, breathe deeply and enjoy the surrounding beauty.